- Salmon and steelhead belong to the same scientific family, Salmonidae, with most species even belonging to the same genus (Oncorhynchus).

 Steelhead vs Salmon: Species

-Another key difference between steelhead and salmon can be found in their basic species classification.
-While both fish are from the salmon family, steelhead trout are also known as rainbow trout or Oncorhynchus mykiss.
-Salmon are known by a wide variety of names, depending on their specific breed, but no salmon varieties are called trout.
+One key difference between steelhead and salmon can be found in their basic species classification.
+While both fish are from the salmon family and even the same genus (except for Atlantic salmon), steelhead trout are known as Oncorhynchus mykiss.
+No salmon varieties are called trout, though steelhead are occasionally listed as another type of Pacific salmon.
+This is of course not an accurate description and steelhead should be listed with Pacific trout instead.

 Steelhead vs Salmon: Appearance

-Steelhead and salmon continue to differ in their overall appearance.
-While you may not be able to tell unless you have both fish side-by-side, steelhead usually have a skinnier body than a salmon.
-Many salmon species also have hooked noses, while steelhead trout will not.
+Steelhead and salmon can differ in their overall appearance depending on the salmon species.
+While you may not be able to tell unless you have both fish side-by-side, steelhead usually have a more streamlined body than larger salmon species such as Coho or Chinook.
+Many salmon species also have hooked noses, while steelhead trout rarely do.

 Both fish varieties have speckles as well as many different colored markings, such as pink bellies and green tails.
-However, there is one telltale sign that you can look for in order to tell steelhead vs. salmon apart.
-Steelhead trout have white mouths and gums, while just about every variety of salmon will have a dark or black mouth and gum line.
+However, steelhead trout have white mouths and gums, while some varieties of salmon have a dark or black mouth and gumline.
+Keep in mind that some salmon may also have white gums, just like steelhead.
+Remember that individual fish vary greatly and this shouldn’t be your only method of identifying your catch!

 Steelhead vs Salmon: Weight

-Another key difference between steelhead vs salmon lies in their overall weight.
-While both of these fish can grow to be roughly the same size and can look strikingly similar, many different varieties of salmon often outweigh the average steelhead.
+Another potential difference between steelhead vs salmon lies in their overall weight.
+While both of these fish can grow to be roughly the same size and can look strikingly similar, salmon species vary more in size compared to steelhead.

-The final key difference between steelhead vs salmon lies in their habitats and migration habits.
-We all know that salmon swim upstream in order to spawn their young before dying, and steelhead performs in much the same way.
+Arguably the biggest difference between steelhead vs salmon lies in their habitats and spawning habits.
+We all know that salmon swim upstream in order to spawn their young before dying, and steelhead also swim upstream to spawn.
 However, there’s one key difference in this process.

-Benefits that steelhead have over salmon lie in their ability to breed more than once.
-Salmon species are capable of spawning upstream once before passing on, while steelhead trout are capable of spawning multiple times in a lifetime.
+The benefits that steelhead have over salmon lie in their ability to breed more than once.
+Pacific salmon species are capable of spawning upstream only once before passing on, while steelhead trout are capable of spawning multiple times in a lifetime.
 This means that they make their treacherous journey upstream more than once, but it also means that they breed more young than the average salmon does.
+Atlantic salmon are the only salmon species capable of spawning more than once, similar to steelhead.